jbishop45/CS-7641-Project/README.md

 * **RQ2.** Can we determine the identity of cells near terminal points in the above process using scRNA-seq data?

 #### Quantitative Metrics
-_Unsupervised_ - We will use a clustering dispersion metric (ex.
+_Unsupervised_ - We use a clustering dispersion metric (ex.
 Calinski-Harabasz Index) to evaluate the quality of our KNN clusters.
-We will use kendall rank correlation<sup>[3]</sup> to compare pseudotemporal ordering of cells to the collection time of those cells.
+We use kendall rank correlation<sup>[3]</sup> to compare pseudotemporal ordering of cells to the collection time of those cells.
 Good correlation will indicate that the transition matrix orders cells according to primarily time-driven processes.

 _Supervised_ - Given the ground truths, we can employ matching-based (ex.
 F-measure), entropy-based (ex.
 Normalized mutual information), or pairwise measures (ex.
 Jaccard coefficient) to evaluate supervised classification.